Vaelor/python-mattermost-driver/README.rst

     foo.init_websocket(event_handler)

-If the mattermost api expects you to...
+If the mattermost api expects you to:

 .. code:: python

     # add a request body, use options with either a dict or array/list
     foo.api['channels'].create_channel(options={...})
     # add query parameters, use params with a dict